US women’s national team coach Vlatko Andonovski resigns after early World Cup exit, AP source says – KION546

 Andonovski, a native of Skopje, Macedonia, played for several teams in Europe before embarking on a professional indoor soccer career in the United States.

-His predecessor on the U.S. team, Ellis, was named coach of the team in 2014 and led the U.S. to eight overall tournament titles, including victories at the World Cup in 2015 and 2019.
+His predecessor, Ellis, was named coach of the team in 2014 and led the U.S. to eight overall tournament titles, including victories at the World Cup in 2015 and 2019.
 Over the course of her tenure, the United States lost just seven matches.

 Now the process will start to find a replacement, and the timeline is relatively short.
 The United States has already qualified for the 2024 Olympics in France.